nmakro/best-price-api/README.md

-# A minimal REST API using Go and MySQL.
+# A minimal REST API using Go,MySQL and ORM.

 ## Features
  - get product/category using `GET`